bcneng/website/content/netiquette.md

 - They have posted in some channel that they are explicitly looking for recruiting services

 In any other case, we will consider it spam and you will be banned.

-### Channels

-Default channels are three:

-- #welcome: please introduce yourself here.
-- #general: for staff team messages to the community.
-- #offtopic-random: anything that does not fit in other channels.

-Please prefer a specific channel over offtopic-random.

-Ask in #ask-staff before creating a new channel.
-Sometimes it was already created and archived because it didn't have enough traffic.

-Read the channel topic for some guidelines in specific channels.
-Here are some examples:

-- #show-and-tell: tell us about your side projects, new blog posts...
-- #lang-xyz: programming languages channels.
-- #hiring-job-board: post job offers using the workflow specified in the topic.
-- #hiring-discussions: conversations around hiring.
-- #ask-staff: share your concerns, ask the staff team and suggest changes.
-Discuss our [Code of Conduct](/coc/) and [Netiquette](#bcnengs-slack-netiquette)'s contents.
-- #offtopic-cryparty: share with others that thing that makes you angry.
-- #offtopic-feeling-good: share with others that thing that makes you happy.